-"Many are asking me, 'How did you feel the moment Azai chose that
+"Many are asking me, 'How did you feel the moment Azai

-princesses and robots."
+equally fascinated by princesses and robots."

 It all started for me at a major wrestling championship in Southern California.
 There were lots of "No-fear" t-shirts and caps around.
 The air-brusher was busy putting "No Fear" on the back of event t-shirts along with cartoon bulldogs with fangs and puffed out muscles and other such images.
 Many of the end users were thin, small muscled boys getting ready to "be tough".
 Well, I decided to have my own t-shirt designed and wear it for the remainder of the event.
 It read, "No Fear, No Tears, Die Numb."
 I had a number of parents and young wrestlers thank me for reminding them about the value and importance of fear - how ignoring it or pushing it out of the way can create unnecessary dangers.
 How the great Samari know fear and don't hide form it but bring it out in front, put it on the end of their sword, and cut with it.
 The design we offer is an improvement on the original air-brushed design.
 From there, I designed a second one to change the emphasis from "No Fear" to "Know Fear".
 You can down-load the individual design for the back of a t-shirt or a whole sheet of smaller logos that you can print-out, cut up into individual iron-ons to put on the front of a t-shirt where a breast pocket would go and give the others to friends to do the same.
 We also offer a FREE 6 3/4 x 3" "Know Fear" bumper sticker.
 Send a SASE to: The National Men's Resource Center, PO Box 800, San Anselmo, CA 94979.